rossmann-engineering/EasyModbusTCP.PY/README.md

 Datatype: int
 Parity in case of serial connection
-The Helper class "Parity" can be used to define the parity
+The Helper class "Parity" can be used to define the parity (Default = Parity.even)
 For example: modbus_client.parity = easymodbus.modbusClient.Parity.odd
 Possible values are:
 even = 0